 I have been treasurer of KUFL since 2014.
 My wife Janet and I have lived in the Kenilworth area since 1990, we have two grown up sons, one living and working in London, the other living and working in Warwickshire.
 I have held a wide variety of financial and operational positions in the computer software industry since 1981 (both in the UK and the US), and have in the past been treasurer at St Johns Church.
 We enjoy being part of the Kenilworth community.
 For recreation I frequently enjoy longish bike rides with a variety of friends, and seasonally tending the lawns and performing other gardening duties at home.

 Secretary – Pam Young:

 “I retired just over 8 years ago.
-I initially worked in Local Government – Education and School Health Departments and then for a number of years as Credit Controller for a company in Coventry.
+I initially worked in Local Government – Education and School Health Departments – and then for a number of years as Credit Controller for a company in Coventry.
 In the past I was a trustee of a local women’s refuge and also now volunteer with readers to the blind and at a local mother and toddler group.
-I have only recently joined the committee of KUFL.”
+I joined KUFL’s Committee in 2016”.